Successful Business Data Backup

 How to Protect Your Critical Business Data

-Data protection is crucial for protecting your business's continuity.
-If your only data backup is on a computer, and the hard disk fails or is damaged by a power surge, your business data is gone.
+Data backup is crucial for protecting your business's continuity.
+If your only backup is on a single desktop/laptop computer or mobile device and it's lost or stolen, your business data is gone.
 And having paper copies of business data isn't adequate data protection; what if your business premises burn to the ground or experience severe flooding?
 Once again the data you need to carry on your business could be irretrievably lost.

 For adequate data protection, you need to establish a data backup system that follows these three steps:

-- keep updated data backups in a secure, off-site location.
+- If using media for backups keep the devices in a secure, off-site location

 The basic rule for business data protection is that if losing the data will interfere with doing business, back it up.
-You can reinstall software programs if you need to, but recovering the details of transactions or business correspondence is impossible if those files are lost or damaged beyond repair.
-The rest of this article outlines each of the steps listed above so you can establish a data backup system that will effectively protect your critical business data from disaster.
+Desktop software programs can be reinstalled if required, but recovering the details of transactions or business correspondence is impossible if those files are lost or damaged beyond repair.

-- identifying the critical data that needs to be archived
+- Identifying the critical data that needs to be backed up

 Once you've selected the critical data to be archived, it's a simple matter to install and use a backup software program to archive your business data on a regular schedule.

-I recommend backing up your data nightly.
-There are many backup software programs available that allow you to set a schedule that will archive your data automatically.
-Look for backup software that zips and encrypts files to save disk space and increase data security.
+Backing up your data nightly is recommended.
+There are many backup software programs available that allow you to set a schedule that will automatically backup your data.
+Backup software that also zips and encrypts files saves disk space and increases data security.

-USB sticks are constantly increasing in capacity and are highly useful for quick data backups.
+USB sticks are constantly increasing in capacity and are ideal for quick data backups.
 While not having the capacity of external hard drives they have fast data transfer rates and are highly portable.
 You can easily backup data to a USB drive and take it offsite.
-As they have no moving parts USB drives are very reliable.
+As they have no moving parts, USB drives are very reliable.

 For small businesses, buying and using an external hard drive for data backups is the recommended method.
 External hard drives are inexpensive compared to tape drive systems.
 They’re also easy to use; simply plug the hard drive into your computer’s USB port.
 Most external hard drives come with backup software.

 If you have large amounts of data to backup (or wish to make and retain regular complete data archives for long-term storage) tape backups are the best option.
-They are highly reliable but are substantially more expensive than other forms of backup.
+They are highly reliable and can store massive amounts of data.

 Back It Up or Risk Losing It